 Methodology: We surveyed Americans about their monthly subscriptions, everything from streaming services and internet to specialty boxes.
 Respondents were asked to estimate how much they spend, each month, on subscriptions.
 They were then asked to go through a list of every subscription imaginable and calculate how much they actually spent.

-The survey revealed that the majority of Americans grossly underestimated how much their monthly subscriptions cost them.
+The survey revealed that the majority of Americans grossly underestimate the cost of their monthly subscriptions.

 Strategy & Results: We focused on pitching publications that were most relevant to our client’s industry.
 Understanding that the SEO benefit from inbound links from relevant websites is greater.
 The campaign earned 134 total placements, with 129 of those placements including inbound links.